thedevsaddam/gojsonq/README.md

 ```
 ### `Reader(io.Reader)`

-This method takes an `io reader` as argument to read JSON data for further queries.
+This method takes an `io.Reader` as argument to read JSON data for further queries.

 ```go
 strReader := strings.NewReader("[19, 90.9, 7, 67.5]")